Have you ever felt frustrated with customers flooding in with complaints, questions, and it seems impossible to satisfy them? You're not alone!

 - 12% increase in repeat purchases.

 Convin streamlines performance tracking and improvement by effortlessly monitoring trends, identifying key conversations for analysis, and utilizing csat as a performance metric.
-This leads to faster and improved follow-ups, ensuring agents receive actionable insights at the conclusion of each interaction.
+This leads to faster and improved follow-ups, ensuring agents receive actionable insights after each interaction.

 Convin's CSAT score analysis transcends the confines of a mere numerical score, providing detailed explanations, suggesting next steps, and offering customizable ranges tailored to your specific business needs.
 The platform delivers comprehensive analysis reports, spotlighting strengths and areas for improvement.